 Although we are a training practice, patient care is our first concern.
 There are many times when patients do not wish the involvement of a student.
 We fully understand this at the practice and stress that seeing students is purely voluntary.

 Please inform us if you do not want to see a student.

 All GP Practices are required to declare the mean earnings for GPs working to deliver NHS Services to patients at each practice.
-The mean earnings for GPs working at Tenbury Surgery in the financial year ended 31st March 2017 was £75,623 before the deduction of employees' superannuation contributions, tax and national insurance.
-This is the average pay for five full-time GPs and one part-time GP who worked in the Practice for more than six months during that year.
+The mean earnings for GPs working at Tenbury Surgery in the financial year ended 31st March 2021 was £71,403 before the deduction of employees' superannuation contributions, tax and national insurance.
+This is the average pay for four full-time GPs and three part-time GPs who worked in the Practice for more than six months during that year.